makarandnadendla/Autoencoder-CNN/README.md

 Autoencoders are a popular algorithm for beginner deep learning practitioners because the idea is easy to understand, and it has a aesthetic appeal to it where doing something so simple might yield benefits to a classification algorithm in question.

-However, as with any other hypothesis, we must evaluate it without bias, using the most important performance metrics (precision, accuracy, f-score, confusion matrix) to determine the efficacy.
-Mechanistic speculation of the algorithm cannot lead to more objective conclusions, which is why we are testing the algorithm today.
+However, as with any other hypothesis, we must evaluate it without bias, using the most relevant performance metrics (precision, accuracy, f-score, confusion matrix) in proper context to determine the efficacy.

+Mechanistic speculation of the algorithm, by itself, cannot lead to more objective conclusions, which is why we are testing the algorithm today.

 ## Table Of Contents